 COUNTRY VS TOWN IN MODERN CHILDREN’S LITERATURE

-In modern kidlit you won’t find that kind of proselytizing, for sure.
-It’s much more subtle than that.
+In modern children’s literature you won’t find that kind of proselytising.
+It’s far more subtle than that.

 A problem faced by children’s authors writing in a modern setting is that there is little legitimate room for adventure.
 One solution is to take the children into ‘the wild’, where they can undergo the requisite maturity without the interference of adults.